 The semiconductor industry is highly cyclical and has experienced significant downturns, often in conjunction with constant and rapid technological change, wide fluctuations in supply and demand, continuous new product introductions, price erosion and declines in general economic conditions.
-The current uncertainty in global economic conditions has also impacted the semiconductor market as consumers and businesses have deferred purchases, which negatively impacted demand for our products.
-Our financial performance has been, and may in the future be, negatively affected by these downturns.
 We incurred substantial losses in recent downturns, due to:

-- substantial declines in average selling price; - the cyclical nature of supply/demand imbalances in the semiconductor industry; - a decline in demand for end-user products (such as PCs) that incorporate our products; - excess inventory levels in the channels of distribution, including those of our customers; and - excess production capacity.
+- · substantial declines in average selling price; - the cyclical nature of supply/demand imbalances in the semiconductor industry; - a decline in demand for end-user products (such as PCs) that incorporate our products; - · excess inventory levels in the channels of distribution, including those of our customers; and - excess production capacity.